Last updated: March 19, 2020, 5 pm ET

-- Be cautious of products being sold on the grey market, outside of authorized supply channels.
-A grey market is amassing around personal protective equipment (PPE), as unauthorized, third-party sellers hawk masks, gowns and other scarce supplies at a markup.
+- Be cautious of products being sold on the gray market, outside of authorized supply channels.
+A gray market is amassing around personal protective equipment (PPE), as unauthorized, third-party sellers hawk masks, gowns and other scarce supplies at a markup.

 If you are not sure of a product’s legitimacy, contact your GPO and have them vet the offer with the original manufacturer.
 Premier’s relationships with manufacturers allow us to investigate the authenticity of the origin of the products.
 If the product’s origin can’t be verified, we do not recommend that you proceed with the purchase.

 Premier has a blog post with additional advice for providers to avoid counterfeit products during coronavirus.

 - Don’t fall for hacker schemes.
 There has been a significant uptick in COVID-19-related fraud schemes, in which hackers impersonate a trusted healthcare source such as the World Health Organization or the CDC to enable account takeovers or spread of malware.
 To combat these scams, we recommend:

 - Verifying outside senders by checking their email address;

 - Checking any unfamiliar links before clicking on them;